 Enhanced privacy and security

+Another benefit is a variety of cases of using blockchain for cybersecurity purposes.
 The blockchain can secure communication between IoT devices by storing data in transactions and validating those transactions with nodes.
 This ensures the traceability and accountability of sensor data.

 A blockchain can also optimize current IoT protocols by providing data encryption.
 Using cryptography for communications, the blockchain eliminates the risk of data breaches.
 Each transaction within a network of distributed ledgers is protected in transit thanks to end-to-end encryption.